top of page

 I may not have the same everyday life that you do, but I am going to share everyday things that will support this idea.

 Imagine that you had total control over your response.
-Can you ALWAYS act exactly the way you want.
-A functional MRI, which sees the brain as it is thinking, was taken of Buddhist Monks.
-After some silence the sound of loud explosion was employed.
-The Monks showed no reactive brain activity as a “normal” person would.
+Can you ALWAYS act exactly the way you want?
+A functional MRI, (which sees the brain as it is thinking), was taken of Buddhist Monks.
+After some silence, while he meditated, the sound of a loud bomb was set off in the room.
+The Monks showed no reaction.
+Even on the MRI, the brain activity showed a calm, restful state.
 This is an example of “mindfulness.”
-Being mindful with others is challenging us to live every interaction without regret, guilt, or reaction when the BOMBS of life go off.
+Being mindful of others challenges us to live every interaction without regret, guilt, or reaction when the bombs of life go off.
 This is VERY beneficial to your health.
-Live in happiness in every interaction all day every day.
+What would it take for you to LIVE HEALTH in every social interaction all day every day?

 Food is nutrition/nutrition is energy, we need food for physical sustenance, but when was the last time you tasted every bite?
-Even if you are not hungry, when you REALLY think about your favorite food, something wonderful happens.
-Your mouth waters, your digestive juices start, your glandular system engages to retrieve and process the energy you are taking in.
+Even if you are not hungry, when you focus on your favorite food, something wonderful happens.
+Your mouth waters, your digestive juices start, and your glandular system engages to retrieve and process the energy you are taking in.
 Okay, so maybe the physical doesn’t sound too appetizing, but there is also a spiritual and social component to eating that feeds your soul.
 So it's okay to have that dessert!

 When eating a special meal, I cut each item in half - from soup to nuts.
-If I decide that I am still hungry at the end, I can always have another bite.
+When the meal is over, if I decide that I am still hungry, I can always have another bite.
 I offer my taste buds a physical, emotional, spiritual, and social experience.
-Some foods can BE a physical, emotional or spiritual experience, (mmmmmm).
+Some foods are a physical, emotional, or spiritual experience.
 Wellbeing revolves around food as deeply as culture revolves around food.
-Some food is soooooo good, you forget to breath while you are eating.
-Live every bite as nutrition all day every day.
+Some food is soooooo good, that you forget to breathe while you are eating.
+How would you LIVE HEALTH in every bite as nutrition all day every day?

 When was the last time you breathed?
 You probably just took a deep breath.
 Breath is important, we all know that.
 It is one thing that we do all day every day, and yes every night.
 When was the last time you noticed your breath?
-In Tai Chi, breath is considered a part of intake of energy to the life force or the Chi.
-The Chi exists in the triangle between the base of the sternum and top of each hip bone and breath is pulled into that area.
-Physically, this produces increased oxygen.
-This lowers stress level, blood pressure and heart rate.
-Breath control also controls the freeze, flight or fight response that stresses our everyday car ride or work or health or life challenges.
+In Tai Chi philosophy, breath is considered a part of the intake of energy to the life force or the Chi.
+The Chi exists in the triangle between the base of the sternum and the tops of each hip bone and breath is pulled into that area.
+Physically, this increases oxygen and lowers stress levels by decreasing blood pressure and heart rate.
+Breath control also controls the freeze, flight, or fight response that we experience in everyday stressors.

-A simple meditation is to focus on your breath for a period of time, increasing the time over days weeks.
+A simple meditation is to focus on your breath for a while, increasing the time over days and weeks.
 Once established as a practice, it is available to you at all times in all situations.
-Live every breath as meditation all day every day.
+Could you LIVE HEALTH in every breath all day every day?

 References: